-Working members of the media who need to use a tripod or monopod must obtain permission from the museum's Public Affairs Office and must be escorted by a museum staff member while in the building.
+Working members of the media who need to use a tripod or monopod must obtain permission from the museum's Public Affairs Office and must be escorted by a museum staff member while in the building or garden.

 Smoking is prohibited in all Smithsonian facilities.

 Strollers are permitted in all museums*; a limited number of strollers are available for rent at the Zoo.

 *Note: Strollers currently are not permitted in the Renwick galleries on Friday, Saturday and Sunday; holidays; and at other times when the galleries are especially crowded.
 Stroller parking is available at the 17th Street accessible entrance.
 This temporary measure is to protect the artworks.

 Service animals are welcome in the museums and the National Zoo.
 Pets are not permitted.

 Visitation policies at the Smithsonian Institution are designed to protect visitors and staff as well as secure and preserve the collections, facilities, and historic buildings entrusted to the Smithsonian's care.

 - Carry firearms, other dangerous or deadly weapons, or explosives, either openly or concealed on the premises.
 The prohibition on firearms applies to all visitors, including those with firearm permits, but not to active law enforcement personnel authorized to carry firearms.
 Note: Kirpans (ceremonial knives) are religious articles of faith often worn by Sikhs.
 These knives are permitted in the museums as long as the blades are 2.5 inches or less in length, consistent with federal law (18 USC 930)